 If so, you need to know whether it’s a specific collateral or blanket lien.
 It’s important to know what the lien covers and how long it will be there until it’s removed from your business’s credit report.

 UCC Filing Issues

 It’s critical that when you satisfy your debt, the lender releases the lien with a UCC-3 filing.
-This clears your business to pursue other sources of funding.
+This allows your business to freely pursue other sources of funding.

 Applying for Financing which Require a UCC Filing